 Design the fuel tank vent line so that gasoline cannot spill onto the boat.
 A loop in the vent line from the top of the tank to the underside of the deck and then to the through-hull fitting will prevent this.
 The line should drain back to the tank with no traps.
-The vent line should be no less than 9/16 in (14.3 mm) I.D..
+The vent line should be no less than 9/160 I.D.
 The through-hull vent fittings must be equipped with a flame arrestor.